jakob-bagterp/timer-for-python/README.md

 Timer for Python uses the native `time.perf_counter_ns()` function for maximum resolution in nanoseconds.

 ### Decimals in Output
-To set the number of decimals of the output (only if less than an hour), use the `decimals` argument.
+To set the number of decimals in the output (only if less than an hour), use the `decimals` argument.

 Either, set the general precision of decimals when initiating the Timer: